Thomax99/FTests/README.md

 ## Project

-The idea of this project is to make a simple-to-use framework of tests in C
+The idea of this project is to make a simple-to-use framework of tests in C.

 ## Compilated program testing